knives-repo/EnergyBar/README.md

 EnergyBar is an app which replaces native touchbar functionality with widgets.
 It is lighter and less resource-intensive than most existing alternatives currently (e.g: Pock, BTT).

-This version of the app revamps the look of certain widgets to achieve a more minimal design.
+This version of the app adds widgets and revamps the look of certain widgets to achieve a more minimal design.

 ![Touchbar](doc/touchbarmockup2.png)